Understanding Brain Diseases in Pets

 Inflammatory Brain Disease

-An umbrella term for conditions like meningitis and meningoencephalitis.
-May require long-term immunosuppressive treatment.
+An umbrella term for auto-immune conditions like meningitis and meningoencephalitis.
+Many pets can do well, but some may require long-term immunosuppressive treatment.

 Learn More